 Aggressive behavior is one of the most disturbing behaviors in someone who has Alzheimer’s disease.
 It can make homecare extremely difficult and is a common reason why a loved one may be placed in a nursing home.
 Fortunately, steps can be taken to help prevent and treat aggression in a loved one with Alzheimer’s.
-Someone afflicted with Alzheimer’s may go through periods of swearing, screaming, throwing objects, resisting care, or attempting to hit others.
+Someone who has Alzheimer’s may go through periods of swearing, screaming, throwing objects, resisting care, or attempting to hit others.
 Verbal assaults are more common than physical ones.
 Fortunately, such hostile behaviors are usually temporary.

 Disruptions commonly occur if a person with Alzheimer’s feels their personal space has been invaded, for example, during dressing, bathing, or a doctor’s appointment.
 It’s important to understand that someone with Alzheimer’s is more likely to misinterpret certain actions and respond aggressively.
-Aggression can also arise as a result of a physical illness such as constipation or infection, pain, depression or anxiety, or lack of sleep.
+Aggression can also arise as a result of a physical illness such as constipation or infection, pain, depression or anxiety, or lack of sleep

 What to Do